Best Apps and Tools for Renters in 2026

 Next steps

 Pick the smallest stack you will actually use, then expand only if the upgrade saves time or money.
-A short monthly review keeps your tools useful and your costs visible.

-- Track add-ons with the Hidden Fees Estimator.
+- Track add-ons with the Hidden-Fees Estimator.

 - Build a smart move-in plan with the move-in cost guide.